MasqueCZ/LuxMeter/README.md

 seen as STABLE.

-2 - I want to add data write, even if stable and within the tolerance to save data at least once a minute or once a hour or a day, if the sampling is lower.
+2 - I want to add data write, even if stable and within the tolerance to save data at least once a minute or once a hour or a day, if the sampling is lower, then battery dying or power outage could ruin measurement, even though it already measured for certain time, but the value never changed it is not written to the file, then you never know when it actually stopped.

 3 - Keep all notes in English and translate and then delete czech notes and comments